Messaging#

 HTTP#

-To publish message over channel, thing should send following request:
+To publish message, a thing with proper profile should send following request:

 Note: If you're going to use senml message format, you should always send messages as an array.